 To these journalists of old a “scoop” was a matter of pride.
 Confidences were protected and their word that something was off-the-record was better than any contract the best legal brains could draft.

-To those people that journalists rely on for their background information they have shown that an Australian journalists word that something is off-the-record really means that it is only off the record unless the journalist wants to use it against you at some time.
+To the people that journalists rely on for their background information, “sources”, they have shown that an Australian journalists word that something is off-the-record really means that it is only off the record unless the journalist wants to use it against you at some time.

-And finally, to the public who consume the product that journalists turn out, they’ve shown the way that essential facts and information are with-held, distorted and manipulated by those the public place their trust in to inform them.
+And finally, to the public who consume the product that journalists turn out, they’ve shown the way that essential facts and information are withheld, distorted, and manipulated by those they place their trust in to keep them informed.

-And coming only a few weeks before a federal election is expected to be called, one can only wonder what other reason’s were behind the disclosure by the three at this point in time.
+Coming only a few weeks before a federal election is expected to be called, one can only wonder what other reasons were behind the disclosure by the three at this point in time.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me